Ian-Hardy/emojithon/README.md

 # Emojithon

 This repo provides an interpreter for my own programming language, Emojithon.
-Mostly a learning exercise, but super fun once you get the hang of it!
+It's super fun once you get the hang of it!
 Hello world is as easy as 🦜🐣💬👋🌎💬🐓

 Please feel free to clone it and write your own Emoji Code! 🦜🦜🦜